Shakti: The Verses

 Precursor of Idol worship

-Tantra, previously followed a process of “Yantra” worship.
-“Yantra” is a complex geometrical shape inscribed on gold, silver or copper plates.
+Tantra previously followed a process of “Yantra” worship.
+“Yantra” is a complex geometrical shape inscribed on gold, silver, or copper plates.
 It was also drawn on leaves with special inks to perform rituals.
-In “Yantra”, the lines, angles, and shapes represented unearthly forces which govern the macrocosm and microcosm.
+In “Yantra”, the lines, angles, and shapes represented unearthly forces that govern the macrocosm and microcosm.

-With time emotions overrode the objective and people started accepting the description of idols literally and embraced it into their daily living.
+With time emotions overrode the objective and people started accepting the description of idols literally and embraced it into their daily lives.

 The supreme consciousness is untouched and untold.
 There are no ways to read the mind of it.
 It can play in any way.
 It can design its own rules and game plans.